For the student who wishes to pursue a career in engineering, finding the right school is of the utmost importance.

 This list is a ranking for overall quality of the undergraduate engineering program.

-How we made this list: this list is essentially an “average” of 8 other online lists that have been read by millions.
-You can read our methodology here, and you can see the sources for the rankings at the end of this article.
+How we made this list: this list is essentially an “average” of 8 other online lists.
+You can read more about our methodology as well as see the sources for the rankings at the end of this article.

 Here are the 10 of the best colleges for engineering in the US.